Pictured: Olive

 People start finding them and paying attention.

-A life-raft of misfits hunts him down.
+A life-raft of misfits hunt him down.
 The world's shyest private eye.
 A seven-foot giant.
-A slippery magazine publisher hunting for his next Bukowski.
+A slippery magazine publisher searching for his next Bukowski.
 A homeless matriarch who reads the stories as religious prophecy.
 They track him down and all end up trapped together during a violent Pacific hurricane.

 One of them is murdered.